queer-community-allies/queer-community-allies/projects/index.md

 - {Game Library} We loan out games for 2 months at a time.
 You can reserve them ahead of time.
 Please take the best care of them you can so we can pass them along to other GSAs after you. * Wizard School * Scooby Doo Clue * Encore * Oregon Trail * Legends of the Hidden Temple (Nickelodeon) * Malarky * Cranium * Cranium Turbo Edition
 - {Book Library} FAM Utah gave us a bunch of books to share! (high school grade level titles) * If You Could Be Mine (Farizan) * Simon vs The Homosapien Agenda (Albertalli) * Felix Ever After (Callender) * Dreadnought (Daniels) * a rainbow coloring book
 - {Button Maker} A wonderful community member donated a pin-back button maker!
-Reach out, send us a design, and we can drop off up to 50 completed buttons *We used to visit schools and let you do the process, but we are stretched thin with volunteers right now.
+Reach out, send us a design, and we can drop off up to 50 completed buttons *We used to visit schools and let you do the process, but we are stretched thin with volunteers right now*
 - Care package.
 It will have a mix of snacks, flags, buttons, face masks, or stickers
 - Laminated small signs from SafeSpaceUT.
 A rainbow-colored circle with text 'You are safe welcome valued heard wanted respected here' on one side and letter from Utah State Board of Education on the other side 'RE: Clarification of Recent Changes to R277-474-3, School Instruction and Human Sexuality, General Provisions.'
 - Names of local businesses that we know are affirming who might be interested in sponsoring your GSA on an ongoing basis